rwxrob/zet/20210819171533/README.md

 If they don't laugh, I really don't give a shit.
-I'm so far past having such a corporate stick up my ass that such things are considered "inappropriate" and I'm encouraged by the fact that most of the up and coming tech workforce appreciates informality in the workplace more more, hell, they are clamouring for "gamification" of everything.
+I'm so far past having such a corporate stick up my ass that such things are considered "inappropriate" and I'm encouraged by the fact that most of the up and coming tech workforce appreciates informality in the workplace much more, hell, they are clamouring for "gamification" of everything.
 When you work with people who think even logging into Twitch constitutes a statement of unprofessionalism (all by itself) you just can't win.